ABOUT US

 Medley – How the Grinch Stole Christmas/ Elf

-Ros enjoys a varied career as a pianist, musical director, vocal coach and piano teacher.
-She was the original Children's Musical Director for Matilda (RSC) and The Sound of Music (London Palladium) and her theatre credits in London’s West End include conducting The Umbrellas of Cherbourg, La Cage aux Folles, The Sound of Music, Sunday in the Park with George, The Woman in White and Bombay Dreams.
+She was both the original Children's Musical Director for Matilda (RSC) and The Sound of Music (London Palladium) and her theatre credits in London’s West End include conducting The Umbrellas of Cherbourg, La Cage aux Folles,

 GALLERY